Zoomed out, unfocused image of abstract glowing spiral lines of bright purple, green and blue.

 We are committed to developing first- and best-in-class therapies for patients with high unmet need across a wide range of diseases.

 The biopharma industry has successfully drugged just a small fraction of the human proteome, leaving many diseases untreated.
 Jnana is leveraging its powerful RAPID platform to enable new possibilities for patients.
-We are advancing a pipeline of first- and best-in-class medicines focused on PKU, immune-mediated diseases and cancers.
+We are advancing a pipeline of first- and best-in-class medicines focused on PKU and immune-mediated diseases.
 Collaborations with biopharma partners are extending our reach, providing additional opportunities to leverage our RAPID drug discovery platform to address patient needs, including in therapeutic areas and targets outside of our current internal focus.

 “Blue duotone image of Jnana scientist in the lab examining and labeling samples